ThomasBerends/ReplayMod/docs/content.md

 While in the Replay, you can freely move around using the movement keys (`WASD, Space, Shift` by default).
 You can move through block similar to Spectator Mode.

+To click on the on-screen buttons, press `T`.
+This enables the mouse.
+To go back to regular movement, press `Escape`.

 Using the **Mouse Wheel**, you can modify your flying speed.
 Scrolling **up** causes you to fly faster, while scrolling **down** slows you down.

 If you prefer the camera to be controlled similar to vanilla Creative Mode, you can change that in the **Replay Settings**.